 Conformal Coatings for Corrosion Protection

-There is a myriad of conformal coatings designed to protect your electronics to some degree, and Parylene proves to be the most effective type for corrosion protection for many applications.
+Parylene is the most effective type of conformal coating for corrosion protection for many applications.
 While this extremely thin coating is lightweight, it’s also pinhole-free, making the chemical layer consistent and reliable.
 This full-coverage coating is inert and stable as well, creating the ultimate barrier against moisture, humidity, solvents, chemicals, and gases.

 What Are Conformal Coatings?